 - 1 (10-ounce) can diced tomatoes and chilies (such as Rotel)

 - Preheat oven to 425 degrees.
 Spray a medium casserole dish with nonstick spray; set aside.

 - Combine broth and quinoa in a medium pot.
 Bring to a boil.

-- Reduce heat to low, cover pot, and simmer until broth is absorbed, about 15 - 20 minutes.
+- Reduce heat to low; then cover pot and simmer until broth is absorbed, about 15 to 20 minutes.

 - Meanwhile, add olive oil to a large skillet and place over medium high heat.

 - Add onion to pan and cook, stirring frequently, until softened and starting to brown.

 - Stir zucchini into onion and cook until it starts to brown around the edges, stirring frequently.

 - Reduce heat to medium and allow skillet to cool for a few minutes.